Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 The private hospital cover lets you choose which private hospital to choose, which treatment to have and which doctor or consultant will be treating you.

-According to the hospital cover policy, you may be charged extra than what your private medical insurance will pay for.
-This excess payment you make will be your out-of-pocket expense.
+According to the hospital cover policy, you may be charged more than what your private medical insurance will pay for.
+The excess payment you make will be your out-of-pocket expense.

 Out-of-Pocket Expenses

-While Medicare covers most of your medical expenses but sometimes, you are required to pay some extra fee, which is called out-of-pocket expense.
-The Medicare pays 75% of your medical feel if the fee is above Medicare’s scheduled fees.
-The remaining 25% is covered by your private health insurance.
+While Medicare covers most of your medical expenses, sometimes, you are required to pay some extra fees, which are called out-of-pocket expenses.
+The Medicare pays 75% of your medical fee if the cost is above Medicare’s scheduled fees.
+Your private health insurance covers the remaining 25%.

 Your private health insurance will not cover your pharmaceutical expenses while in hospital.